Safety Policies and Procedures Manual

 Reduce seating in University-owned full-size passenger vans to eight passenger seat positions.
 Restrict commercially-leased or rented vans to eight passengers.

 Note: WSU Pullman Motor Pool includes mini-vans in the following van use requirements.
 Other mini-vans are excluded from the following van requirements.

-Commuter Ride-Sharing Program
+5.1.a Commuter Ride-Sharing Program